Narwhals (Photo by Mario Cyr)

 Known to many as the ”unicorn of the sea,” narwhals are a small, pale-coloured whale with only two teeth.

 In most males, the right tooth remains in the skull, while the left tooth grows as a spiral tusk that can be up to three metres long.
 This is the most recognizable feature of the male narwhal.

-Growing anywhere between five to five and a half metres in length and weighing roughly 1,500 kilograms, the length of a narwhal is relative to a bus.
-Narwhals are closely related to the beluga whale in size and appearance, with these two species making up the only two living members of the Monodontidae family.
+Growing anywhere between five to five and a half metres in length and weighing roughly 1,500 kilograms, narwhals are closely related to the beluga whale in size and appearance.
+Both species make up the only two living members of the Monodontidae family.

 A narwhal is darkest when born and becomes lighter with age.
 Narwhals have blackish-brown markings over their white skin when born, and the white patches start to develop over time.
 Unlike other whales, narwhals do not have a dorsal fin, and the shape of their swept-back tail flukes helps them to swim by reducing drag caused by the tusk.

 Where does it live?